 There are several sit-down restaurants, cafeterias and bars on the property as well.
 It wasn’t easy for me to eat with my hands after a day of in an underground river, but my hunger took over.
 Our group stopped for a complete feast and my mouth is watering just thinking about it.
 They sell margaritas as big as your head!
 Can I go back now, please?
 I’d love to take my kids!

 There are many shows and performances to enjoy while at Xcaret including an equestrian show, pre-hispanic dance, and more.
 All of it really is a feast for the eyes and soul, but the highlight of the evening for me was “Xcaret Mexico Espectacular.”
 I really wish I’d picked up the DVD in the gift shop (I almost did!) because I could watch it again and again.
 Yes, it was that good!

 This performance allows guests to travel back through time and watch the progression of Mexico’s history from the days of the Mayan warriors to a journey through the music and dances of the different regions in this beautiful country.

 Xcaret is worth the money.
 I’ve traveled to other parts of Mexico and this is definitely one of my favorite places to visit.
 I’m not even that much of an outdoorsy kind of girl, but Xcaret brought out the adventurer in me!
-The prices are reasonable with adult passes starting as low as $49 (save 10% by booking online!).
 One day, I really do hope to go back there with my kids so that we can experience it together.